Tech Support

 vacation

 You will be presented with a text editor containing a default vacation message.
 Edit it to your tastes, then save the message.
 That’s it!
 Vacation mode is now set up.
 Feel free to test it by sending an E-mail to yourself; you should get an immediate response with your vacation message.
+When you return, to turn off vacation mode, simply ssh into UNIX and type:

 rm -f ~/.forward